Seattle Housing Market Predictions for 2018

 - Seattle’s art & entertainment scene (including The Seattle Art Fair and Upstream Music Festival)

-- Seattle’s economic growth has been sustained and is trending to continue that way
+- Seattle’s economic growth is sustainable

 At the end of the day, our focus is to help Seattle’s continued growth in a way that keeps our community at the top of mind.
 Because we’ve grown up in the Seattle area, we are keen on ensuring its growth fosters an environment that fits our unique spirit while also allowing for sustainable growth to continue.